 Mitchell started struggling again, his fat face ruddy with exertion.

 “I want to die.
 Let me go, I want to die.”

 He stopped struggling then and started crying.
 Johnny took the mug of salt water from Marek and held it to his mouth.

 Johnny was furious at the man’s self-pity and selfishness and furious at himself for stopping to help him in the first place.
 He forced the salty water down Mitchell’s gasping gullet.
 Fuck.
 If he hadn’t been such a fucking hothead with Chrissie, none of this would have happened.
 The man retched and thrashed about but nothing came up.

 “More.
 More salt,” said Johnny and thrust the mug at Marek.
 He gripped Mitchell’s face, his fingers biting into the flesh.

 “Listen here, you prick.
 You OD, we get the shit.
 Whatever crap you’ve pulled, we’re not part of it.
 So drink the fucking water, get the pills out of your system and get the fuck out of our lives?
 Understand?”

 Mitchell didn’t answer.
 Johnny twisted his arm viciously.

 “I killed her!” he screamed.
 The men froze.
-Mitchell started crying again, heavy sobs of anguish and grief.
+Mitchell started crying again, heavy sobs of anguish.
 His story eked out between sobs.

 “She was leaving me.
 Taking the kids.
 To another man.
 After everything I’ve done.
 I just wanted to stop her.
 I just wanted her to stay.
 But she didn’t get up.
 I tried, I tried, but she didn’t get up.
 Why did you save me?
 Let me die.”